The Disengaged Stepmom: Is Disengagement Right for You?

 Accepting Realities of Disengagement

-For many years stepmoms have turned to the virtual support site StepTogther for advice on disengaging.
-The online resource provides an essay on the realities of disengaging and lists ten realities that stepmoms must accept to successfully disengage.
+For many years, stepmoms have turned to the virtual support site StepTogther for advice on disengaging.
+This online resource provides an essay on the realities of disengaging and lists ten realities that stepmoms must accept to successfully disengage.
 These ten realities serve to set excellent mental boundaries for stepmoms who do decide that disengagement is the right choice in their situation.
-Here are the realities as found on StepTogether:

 - Your stepkids are not your children.